wisdom-diala/cryptocap-pkg/README.md

 You can get the full documentation and well detailed explanation of the parameters used on the facade on the link below. https://docs.coincap.io/#ee30bea9-bb6b-469d-958a-d3e35d442d7a

+Video on how to use the package: https://www.youtube.com/watch?v=A4XDFWWDa24

 ### If you really find this useful please give us a star.